jacksonh1/slim_conservation_orthogroup_generation/examples/readme.md

                         path to config file, default=None
 ```
 Either `-odbid` or `-unid` must be specified. <br>
-This is the "query" sequence that the analysis is centered on (provided by either uniprot id or odb gene id). <br>
+This is the "query" sequence that the analysis is centered on (provided by either uniprot id or odb gene id).
+It is the sequence that you are retrieving orthologs for.<br>
-The `-c` argument is optional.
+The `-c` argument is optional and specifies the location of a configuration file which can be used to specify the pipeline parameters.
 If it is not specified, the default parameters will be used. <br>
 Any of the parameters can be specified in the config file and they will overwrite the defaults.
 Any parameters absent from the config file will take on the default value.
 More on the parameters below: <br>